Korku-S16/TO-DO-App/README.md

 ## Description

 **ToDo App** is a  mobile app built with JavaScript, React Native, and Expo.
-It offers a simple interface for task management, ensuring smooth performance and usability on both Android and iOS.
+It offers a simple interface for task management, ensuring smooth performance and usability on Android.

 ## Features

 - Task creation, updating, and deletion.
-- Works seamlessly on both Android and iOS.
+- Works seamlessly on Android.
 - Reusable and modular components.
 - Optimized for performance.

 ## Design Choices

 - **Component-Based**: Modular components for reusability and scalability.
-- **Cross-Platform**: One codebase for Android and iOS using React Native and Expo.
+- **Cross-Platform**: One codebase for Android using React Native and Expo.
 - **Simple State Management**: Lightweight state management for efficient performance.

 ## Challenges